oracle/odpi/doc/src/public_structs/dpiCommonCreateParams.rst

 .. member:: dpiCreateMode dpiCommonCreateParams.createMode

     Specifies the mode used for creating connections.
-It is expected to be one or more of the values from the enumeration :ref:`dpiCreateMode`, OR'ed together.
+It is expected to be one or more of the values from the enumeration :ref:`dpiCreateMode<dpiCreateMode>`, OR'ed together.
 The default value is DPI_MODE_CREATE_DEFAULT.

 .. member:: const char \* dpiCommonCreateParams.encoding